Tropilab Inc.

 Pharmacology

-Leishmaniasis is a major tropical disease; the current therapy is toxic, expensive and may cause several adverse effects.
+Leishmaniasis is a major tropical parasitic disease; the current therapy is toxic, expensive and may cause several adverse effects.

 Internal Uses

-Amoebas, asthma, colic, cough, flatulence, worms and peptic ulcers
+Amoebas, asthma, colic, cough, flatulence, worms and peptic ulcers.

 The oil extracted from the plant (Chenopodium oil) is very effective against Hookworm disease (ankylostomiasis), the common human tapeworm (Hymenolepsis nana) and the ascaris eggs.